 Assignment of a student to classes shall be the responsibility of the principal after consideration of the student's grade-level assignment, completion of any prerequisites, the student's achievement, and any classroom limitations or class-size guidelines.
-Upon a parent or guardian's request for acceleration of a K-3 student, the following should be considered.
+Upon a parent or guardian's request for acceleration of a K-3 student, the following should be considered:

-- The student's performance on a locally determined assessment; - The student's performance as indicated on his or her individual student report; - The student's grade point average; - The student's attendance record; - Recommendations from one (1) or more of the student's teachers in core-curricula courses; - Recommendations from a certified school counselor or social worker, if one is assigned to the school in which the student is enrolled; and - Recommendations from the student's parent or legal guardian
+- the student's performance on a locally determined assessment; - the student's performance as indicated on his or her individual student report; - the student's grade point average; - the student's attendance record: - the student' conduct record; - recommendations from one (1) or more of the student's teachers in core-curricula courses; - recommendations from a certified school counselor or social worker, if one is assigned to the school in which the student is enrolled; and - recommendations from the student's parent or legal guardian.